I did what I was supposed to do. I worked for someone else and collected a paycheck.

 Side Hustle: Vending Machine

-I scanned craigslist daily for businesses for sale.
-Maybe I could take over something existing?
+I made a habit of scanning Craigslist, I browsed the businesses for sale.
+I thought maybe I could take over something existing?

 One day I found an ad: Vending Machine, On Location: $3,000.
 I called and set up an appointment to see it.
 It’s located in the employee break room of a large hotel.
 The owner was bringing in $100 per week in revenue.

-I scrounged up all the cash I had, but it was only $1,600.
-I convinced my wife to let me take the other $1,400 out of our savings to bridge the gap.
-With $3,000, my business was born.
+I scrounged up all the cash I had saved up, about $1,600.
+I convinced my wife to let me take the other $1,400 out of our personal savings to bridge the gap.
+With a $3,000 investment, my business was born.